hzhao98/GDCL/README.md

 # Graph Debiased Contrastive Learning with Joint Representation Clustering
-This is the pytorch implementation of the Graph Debiased Contrastive Learning (GDCL) model that is published in IJCAI 2021. (https://www.ijcai.org/proceedings/2021/0473.pdf). <br>
+This is the pytorch implementation of Graph Debiased Contrastive Learning (GDCL) model that is published in IJCAI 2021. (https://www.ijcai.org/proceedings/2021/0473.pdf). <br>
 ## Requirments
 Python 3.7 <br>
 Pytorch 1.2.0 <br>